alexch/codelikethis/public/projects/zorkington.md

 }
 ```

->Note: Using functions and global variables may work for a simple version of this game, however it will be much, much harder to scale up.
+>Note: Using functions, global variables, and logical statements may work for a simple version of this game, however it will be much, much harder to scale up than if you use objects.

 You may want to create a [State Machine](/lessons/javascript/state_machines) to represent potential room transitions.